-- Provide the specific reason for the termination; - Include the HUD form 5380 "Notice of Occupancy Rights under the Violence Against Women Act" and the HUD form 5382 "Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Alternate Documentation"; - State how a person with a disability may request a reasonable accommodation in relation to the notice; and - Include information on the appeals process.
+- Provide the specific reason for the termination; - Include the TDHCA form based on HUD form 5380 "Notice of Occupancy Rights under the Violence Against Women Act", the HUD form 5380, and the HUD form 5382 "Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking and Alternate Documentation"; - State how a person with a disability may request a reasonable accommodation in relation to the notice; and, - Include information on the appeals process.
 Additional information on the appeals process can also be found in the Grievance and Appeals Policy which is available to all residents and applicants.